Tibet Local Customs

 Tibet's culture is unique in the world.
 Due to its extreme environment and high altitudes, it has formed its own unique customs over thousands of years.
 It is one of the aspects of Tibet that most visitors will find most intriguing.
-Tibetan's hospitality is legendary and many Tibetans find it a great honor to welcome guests into their homes and treat them to a wonderful evening of food, wine, and dancing.
-Tibet's distinctive communal cultures such as etiquette, dress, marriage, and burial ceremonies are colorful, unique, and unforgettable.
+Tibetan hospitality is legendary, and many Tibetans find it a great honor to welcome guests into their homes and treat them to a wonderful evening of food, wine, and dancing.
+Tibet's distinctive communal cultures, such as etiquette, dress, marriage, and burial ceremonies, are colorful, unique, and unforgettable.

-Presenting a Hada (a white woven scarf which symbolizes purity and loyalty) is a traditional practice in Tibet to show respect and hospitality.
-Hadas is also presented by Tibetans when they visit parents, worship the Buddha, see somebody off, and welcome someone home.
-For the one who is presenting Hada, he /she should raise the Hada above his/her shoulder and bow.
-The person receiving the Hada is required to accept with his two hands.
+Presenting a Hada (a white woven scarf that symbolizes purity and loyalty) is a traditional practice in Tibet to show respect and hospitality.
+Hada is also presented by Tibetans when they visit their parents, worship the Buddha, see somebody off, and welcome someone home.
+The one who is presenting the Hada should raise the Hada above the shoulder and bow.
+The person receiving the Hada is required to accept it with his two hands.
 When Tibetans greet each other, they use long words.
 They would add 'la' after the name to show their respect.
 While everybody is being greeted, the listener must listen carefully without any impatience.
 They always express certain verbosity in saying goodbye.
 In particular, if the host is elderly, they are repeatedly given expressions of good wishes, auspiciousness, safety, and good fortune.

-Tibetan folk songs and dances are an indispensable part of every Tibetans' life, especially during festivals or important events.
-Being named as the "Ocean of Songs and Dance", Tibet has several unique forms of singing and dancing: Guoxie (circle dance), is an informal dance popular in countryside of Tibet; Duixie (tap dance), is usually accompanied by stringed instruments; and Zhuoxie (drum dance) that is popular mainly in Lhoka, Lhasa, and Xigaze.
+Tibetan folk songs and dances are an indispensable part of every Tibetan life, especially during festivals or important events.
+Being named the "Ocean of Songs and Dance", Tibet has several unique forms of singing and dancing: Guoxie (circle dance) is an informal dance popular in the countryside of Tibet; Duixie (tap dance) is usually accompanied by stringed instruments; and Zhuoxie (drum dance) that is popular mainly in Lhoka, Lhasa, and Xigaze.
 Their melodious love songs, with bursts of hearty laughter, keep reverberating over the grassland.
-Tibet also has the Ghost Dance, Mask Dance and Guozhuang Dance, each of which represents Tibetan local customs.
+Tibet also has the Ghost Dance, Mask Dance, and Guozhuang Dance, each of which represents Tibetan local customs.

-Contact us if you want to explore more of Tibet or other cities of China.
+Contact us if you want to explore more of Tibet or other cities in China.